 Lines of credit are generally recommended for recurring expenses, such as medical bills or home improvements, and also come in secured and unsecured varieties.
-If you took out a line of credit on your house, it would often be secured (again, using your house as collateral).
+If you took out a home equity line of credit, it would often be secured (again, using your house as collateral).

 What Can Be Used as Collateral on Personal Loans?

 Lenders may accept a variety of assets as collateral on a personal loan.
 Some examples include: